-Sharing Learning Objectives and Steps to Success at the beginning of lessons is a key feature in clarifying to the children what they are learning and why it is important.
+Learning Objectives will be shared with the children at the beginning of a unit of work in order to clarify to the children what they are learning and why it is important.

 Steps to Success can

 - Help each pupil focus on the purpose of the lesson - Encourage pupil involvement in their learning - Provide a clear teaching focus for the teacher - Helps to develop a culture of learning in school - Assist with a plenary or later reflection about the learning that has taken place - Help self-evaluation and reflection by the children to become a more important part of learning.